Azure-Samples/rag-data-openai-python-promptflow/README.md

 #### Environment set up steps
 1. Create a new Python virtual environment to safely install the SDK packages:

-- On MacOS and Linux run:
+- On MacOS and Linux run: (you only need this for your workshop, given you are using Codespaces as instructed [here](https://microsoft-my.sharepoint.com/:w:/p/mesameki/Ed5UKepTDSpCpUCwigrxFrsBKMBZrEugqhSrosnz8jtdZQ?e=cudeiv))

    ``` bash
    python3 -m venv .venv